Skip navigation

 How should this medicine be used?

 Tocilizumab injection comes as a solution (liquid) to be injected intravenously (into a vein) over about 1 hour by a doctor or nurse in a medical office or hospital outpatient clinic.
-Tocilizumab injection may also come as a solution (liquid) in a single-dose prefilled syringe and an automatic injection device to inject subcutaneously (just under the skin) by yourself at home.
-It may be injected subcutaneously once every 1 to 3 weeks.
-When tocilizumab injection is given intravenously, they may be given as one dose or once every 2 or 4 weeks.
-Your doctor will decide what dosing frequency is right for you.
+Tocilizumab injection also comes as a solution (liquid) in a single-dose prefilled syringe and an automatic injection device to inject subcutaneously (just under the skin) by yourself or a caregiver at home.
+Your doctor will tell you how often you will receive tocilizumab injection based on your condition, age, and weight.

 You will receive your first subcutaneous dose of tocilizumab injection in your doctor's office.
-If you will be injecting tocilizumab injection subcutaneously by yourself at home or having a friend or relative inject the medication for you, your doctor will show you or the person who will be injecting the medication how to inject it.
-You and the person who will be injecting the medication should also read the written instructions for use that come with the medication.
-Be sure to ask your doctor or pharmacist if you have any questions about how to inject the medication.
+Your doctor will show you or the person who will be injecting the medication how to inject it.
+After that, you can inject tocilizumab injection yourself or have a caregiver give the injections.
+Before you use tocilizumab injection yourself the first time, read the written instructions for use that come with it.
+Ask your doctor or pharmacist if you have any questions about how to inject the medication.

-Use each prefilled syringe or automatic injection device once and inject all the solution in the syringe or automatic injection device.
-Do not reuse tocilizumab prefilled syringes or automatic injection devices and do not recap the syringes or device after use.
+Use each syringe or automatic injection device once and inject all the solution in the syringe or automatic injection device.
+Even if there is still some solution left in the syringe or device, do not use it again.
+Do not recap the syringes or device after use.
 Discard any used syringes in a puncture-resistant container.
 Ask your pharmacist how to throw away the container.

 Tocilizumab injection may help control your symptoms, but it will not cure your condition.
 Your doctor will watch you carefully to see how well tocilizumab injection works for you.
 Your doctor may adjust your dose or delay your treatment if you have certain changes in your laboratory results.
 It is important to tell your doctor how you are feeling during your treatment.